 Section 3.
 The Board of Directors of this Association shall have the power to confer honorary membership upon such persons who have rendered some outstanding contribution to the School of Law.

-Article IX -- Execution of Documents
+Article IX.
+Execution of Documents.

-The Board of Directors may authorize any office or officers, agent or agents, to enter into any contract or execute any instrument in the name of, and on behalf of, the Association and by such authority may be general or confined to specific instances; and, unless so authorized by the Board of Directors, no officer, agent, or other person shall have any power or authority to bind the Association by any contract or engagement or to pledge his credit or to render liable for any purpose or to any amount.
+The LAA Board of Directors shall not authorize any officer or officers, agent or agents, to enter into any contract or execute any instrument in the name of, and on behalf of, the Association.
+The Board of Directors and any officer or officers may collaborate with appropriate University or School of Law personnel to enter into contracts or execute instruments for the LAA’s benefit.
+Unless so authorized by the University, the School of Law Board of Directors, and/or the Dean of the School of Law, no officer, agent, or other person shall have any power or authority to bind the Association by any contract or engagement or to pledge their credit, or to render the Association liable for any purpose or to any amount.

 Section 1.
-In addition to the method of amending a Constitution as prescribed by the laws of this State, this Constitution may be amended by filing with the Secretary a written proposal of changes endorsed by (1) a majority of the Board or (2) a two-thirds vote of the members of the Association present and voting at any Annual Meeting, or by special meeting called for that purpose.
+In addition to the method of amending a Constitution as prescribed by the laws of this State, this Constitution may be amended by filing with the Secretary a written proposal of changes endorsed by (1) a majority of the Board or (2) a two-thirds vote of the members of the Association present and voting at any Annual Meeting, or by a special meeting called for that purpose.